Systematic Investigation of Acceptor Removal in HPK LGADs with Modified Gain Layers: Experimental results

 The carbon-implanted and compensated samples were evaluated using $70\,\mathrm{MeV}$ proton irradiation up to $4.5\times10^{15}\,\neqcm$.
 In contrast to the oxygen-modified sample study, these measurements were performed without an additional annealing step after irradiation.
 Figure~\ref{fig:Vgl_CarbonComp} shows the fluence dependence of $V_{\mathrm{gl}}$, and the extracted $C_{\mathrm{A}}$ values are summarized in Table~\ref{tab:cA_comp}.

-The boron-only reference samples B and B+O exhibit consistent $C_{\mathrm{A}}$ values within the present experimental uncertainties.
+The reference sample B and the high-oxygen sample B+O exhibit consistent $C_{\mathrm{A}}$ values within the present experimental uncertainties.
 The compensation-only samples 2B+1P and 2B+1P+O also exhibit $C_{\mathrm{A}}$ values similar to those of the corresponding non-carbon reference samples.
 By contrast, the carbon-implanted samples B+C and B+C+O show substantially smaller $C_{\mathrm{A}}$ values.
 The combined sample 2B+1P+C also shows a reduced $C_{\mathrm{A}}$ compared with the non-carbon compensated structures, but its fitted value remains slightly larger than that of the carbon-only sample B+C.